 Last updated on June 13, 2021

-What is Diamond Colour?
+What Is Diamond Colour?

-When talking about diamond colour we mean how white or colourless the stone is.
-The highest quality diamonds are completely colourless while lower quality diamonds have yellowish or brownish tints.
+When talking about diamond colour, we mean how white or colourless the stone is.
+The highest quality diamonds are completely colourless, while lower quality diamonds have yellowish or brownish tints.

-Diamond colour is graded using a scale developed by the GIA (Gemological Institute of America), which goes from D to Z, with D being the most colourless, and Z containing yellow or brown tints noticeable to the naked eye.
+Diamond colour is graded using a scale developed by the GIA (Gemological Institute of America), which goes from D to Z, with D being the most colourless and Z containing yellow or brown tints noticeable to the naked eye.

 Each letter grade falls under a clearly defined range of colour appearance: